rsdobre/host-switch/README.md

 # host-switch
 ## You need to run these scripts as admin because they change stuff in System32!
-Quick and dirty script to enable/disable a hosts file on windows
 -------

 ## Forks